isomerpages/moe-mi/_admission/ADMISSION.md

 permalink: /admission/
 description: ""
 ---

-<p>Millennia Institute is the only Centralised Institute offering a 3-year Pre-University course, leading to the GCE &lsquo;A&rsquo; Level certification.
+<p style="text-align:justify;">Millennia Institute is the only Centralised Institute offering a 3-year Pre-University course, leading to the GCE &lsquo;A&rsquo; Level certification.
 For students who took the GCE &lsquo;O&rsquo; Level examination and are eligible to apply for admission through the Joint Admissions Exercise (JAE), the minimum requirements specified below must be met.</p>
 <ol>
 <li>Aggregate Range for L1R4 &le; 20.</li>
 <li>Meet Subject Requirements:</li>